deekshakoul/HODLR-and-HSS-Parallelization/EHSS and EHODLR/Readme.rst

 Python bindings to the solver using foreign function 'ctypes'
 =============================================================

-This is a python wrapper around the extended-sparsification solver.
+This is a python wrapper around the extended-sparsification solver for HODLR and HSS matrices.

 Working
 ------------